 |Average Salary||Avg.
 Hourly Wage|

-Linemen that specialize in relay, power station, and substation work are also known as power generation maintenance electricians.
+Linemen who specialize in relay, power station, and substation work are known as power generation maintenance electricians.

-These professionals use specialized tools and have specific skills necessary to handle the equipment that distributes and stores gigawatts of electrical current.
+They will handle the equipment that distributes and stores gigawatts of electrical current using…

-Power generation electricians are categorized into three types based on their ability to manage the three primary elements of electrical distribution and production: powerhouses, substations, and relays.
+Powerhouse technicians are categorized based on their ability to manage the three primary elements of electrical distribution and production.

 Powerhouses a.k.a power plants or power stations are the places where alternating current (AC) is generated.

-The voltage is produced by a turbine spinning in a magnetic field.
+Here, a turbine spinning in a magnetic field will produce the voltage.

-The turbine can produce up to 24,000 volts before they are sent to a step-up transformer, depending on the power station.
+The turbine can produce up to 24,000 volts before sending to a step-up transformer, depending on the power station.

-Relays are used for controlling the input and output of the massive amount of power as it is produced, distributed, and stored.
+Relays help control the input and output of power as it is produced, distributed, and stored.